swmcode/SaUDevOps/README.md

 # SaUDevOps

-DevOps Scripts for Infrastructure management
+DevOps code, templates and config for infrastructure management of Submit an Update 2 (SaU2)